 Tsar Bell Facts

-- The Tsar Bell has never rung
+- The Tsar Bell has never been, and never will be rung.

 - In 2016, a group of researchers at the University of California’s Berkeley calculated the thickness, shape, movement, and materials of the bell and used a computer simulation to create the sound that the Tsar Bell would have made.